 Figure 1: Scheme of CRISP-DM

 Order of these steps does not need to be kept.
 Output of one step is the input for following step.
 All these steps are connected mutually, and it is possible to go step back to make changes.
 The whole process has cyclic character for the reason that according to achieved results there can be more specific or even new research questions.

+Data understanding